ryotayama/hayaemon_windows/readme_en.txt

 ------------------------------------------------------------------------------
  History
 ------------------------------------------------------------------------------

+2020/2/8
+ Fixed that one song loop was not working.

 2018/7/4 Version 2.77 beta 3
  Fixed that there was a case that the sound did not come out competing with